 Supercharge your social media strategy with data analytics

-Your company or client’s are on social media, right?
+Your company, brand or clients are on social networks, right?

-If you’re reading this, chances are you’re at least on Facebook, Twitter, and Instagram.
+If you’re reading this, chances are you include Facebook, Twitter, and Instagram as key platforms.
 If you’re particularly serious about your social media, you can probably throw LinkedIn, YouTube, and even Snapchat into the mix as well.

 But maintaining a presence as a social media manager is only half the battle.